OWLNEST

 Study: The effects of spectral tuning of evening ambient light on melatonin suppression, alertness and sleep

-This sleep lab study compared normal fluorescent light with blue-depleted LED light before bedtime, at the same room-level brightness.
+This sleep lab study compared normal fluorescent light with blue-depleted LED light before bed.

 Why it matters for Lume

-This supports Lume's design direction: less blue-rich evening light, and a calmer spectrum for the hours before bed.
+This supports Lume's direction: less blue-rich evening light without making the room unusable.

 Physiology & Behavior, 2017